strudelbots/strudel-public/devops_scripts/README_template.md

        logger_name: &#60;your logger name&gt; </b>
    secrets:
 </pre>

 ## Frequently Asked Questions
 1. **How do I know if Strudel is working?**
    - Answer: You can check the logs of the Strudel action in the GitHub Actions tab.
-2. Does strudel collect any IP or PII  from my repository?
+2. **Does strudel collect any IP or PII  from my repository?**
-   - Answer: No, Strudel does not collect any IP or PII from your repository.
-Strudel collects encoded metadata in the following format:
+   - No, Strudel does not collect any IP or PII from your repository.
+Strudel collects encrypted metadata in the following format:
 ```json
 {"f0b25bddf6b3213fd77fa89b02d8d3d5": [[3, 12]]}
 ```
+This format cryptographically ensures that no-one, including Strudel, can reverse engineers your code.

 ## Roadmap
 ### Add trace-level logging code to your pull request
 In this mode, Strudel adds logging code that enables detailed tracing.